-There will be a reserve account to pay the fees and expenses of the trust and interest on the notes.
-Initially, the amount in the reserve account will be approximately \$127,987,707 in cash.
-Starting with the October 2006 distribution date, the required aggregate amount of funds in the reserve account will step-down according to the schedule described under

-"Description of the Securities-Accounts-Reserve Account," referred to in this prospectus supplement as the "required reserve amount."
-The required amount of cash in the reserve account will never be less than \$3.366,643.
+There will be a reserve account to pay the fees and expenses of the trust and interest on the offered notes.
+Initially, the amount in the account will be approximately \$283,520,000 in cash.
+Funds will be withdrawn from the reserve account to the extent that the amount of available funds is insufficient to pay any of the items specified in clauses (1) through (6) as described above under "Distributions" on any distribution date.
+If the amount in the reserve account is insufficient the trust will have the right to make draw requests under the liquidity note agreement, as described below under "Liquidity Note Agreement."
+Starting with the February 2007 distribution date, the required aggregate amount of funds in the reserve account and available to be drawn under the liquidity note agreement will step-down according to the schedule described under "Description of the Securities-Accounts-Reserve Account," referred to in this prospectus supplement as the "required reserve amount."
+The required amount of cash in the reserve account will not step-down below \$9,200,000, referred to in this prospectus supplement as the "minimum reserve amount".
+The minimum reserve amount may be used if the liquidity note commitment has been reduced to zero or is not otherwise available.

-If the aggregate amount of funds on deposit in the reserve account on any distribution date beginning with the distribution date in October 2006 (after giving effect to all deposits or withdrawals therefrom on that distribution date) exceeds the required reserve amount for that distribution date, any excess funds in the reserve account will be deposited into the collection account for distribution as available funds on the distribution date to the persons and in the order of priority specified above under "Distributions" (including to the holders of the owner trust certificates after payment of all other amounts).
+If the aggregate amount of funds on deposit in the reserve account and available under the liquidity note commitment on any distribution date beginning with the distribution date in February 2007 (after giving effect to all deposits or withdrawals therefrom on that distribution date) exceeds the required reserve amount for that distribution date, then the current liquidity note commitment will be reduced by the amount of the excess, until the liquidity note commitment is equal to zero.
+After such time as the liquidity note commitment has been reduced to zero, any excess funds in the reserve account will be deposited into the collection account for distribution as available funds on the distribution date to the persons and in the order of priority specified above under "Distributions" (including to the holders of the owner trust certificates after payment of all other amounts).
 Amounts on deposit in the reserve account also will be available, if necessary, to pay principal on each class of offered notes (other than the class A-IO notes) on its respective final maturity date.